Overmars quits Ajax over 'inappropriate' messages to female colleagues

 "That now stops very abruptly."

-"We were working on something very beautiful here, so this news will also be a blow to everyone who cares about Ajax," Van der Sar said.
+"We were working on something very beautiful here, so this news will also be a blow to everyone who cares about Ajax," Van der Sar added.

-The impact of Overmars' departure hit wider than just the football world.

-Ajax, which is listed on the Amsterdam stock exchange, saw its share price plunge by almost 5.0 percent in early morning trade on Monday.

 JOIN OUR PULSE COMMUNITY!